jendave/fifth-edition-srd/docs/player/beyond-first-level.md

 **Pact Magic.** If you have both the Spellcasting class feature and the Pact Magic class feature from the warlock class, you can use the spell slots you gain from the Pact Magic feature to cast spells you know or have prepared from classes with the Spellcasting class feature, and you can use the spell slots you gain from the Spellcasting class feature to cast warlock spells you know.

 <table>
-<caption id="multiclassspellcaster:spellslotsperspelllevel">Multiclass Spellcaster: Spell Slots per Spell Level</caption>
+<caption id="multiclass-spellcaster-spell-slots-per-spell-level">Multiclass Spellcaster: Spell Slots per Spell Level</caption>
 <colgroup>
 <col style="text-align:center;"/>
 <col style="text-align:center;"/>